Soren64/fullstack-php-web-app/README.md

 ## Features

 - Implements Tasks 1–8 from the course specification.
+    -Allow student, professor, and administration login with relevant features matching role.
+    -Able to view, add, update, and delete student records (e.g., name, major, GPA).
+    -Students can sign up for courses (provided they have the matching prequisites).
+    -Professors can assign TAs or graders for any course they are currently teaching (provided they meet the requirements- i.e. passed the course with a good grade).
+    -Students/Professors can view course history, including grades.
 - Designed and imported normalized relational schemas.
 - Allows user interactions via web interface (CRUD operations, form handling).
 - Validates user input to preserve data integrity.